 The year 1939 proved to be catastrophic for Poland, defeated by both Germany and Russia.
-Italy, supporting Hitler, stayed neutral towards Catholic Poland and remained fond of MONTE

-Poland by President Mościcki, interned in Romania, but could not take office due to French and English objection.
+Italy, supporting Hitler, to French and English objection.
 Two famous Poles who lived in Rome were the Primate of Poland August Hlond, who was on his way to France, and Field Bishop Józef Gawlina, who arrived in Rome after visiting his uncle at the Camaldolese monastery at Lake Garda.